malikjee30/step00_helloworld/README.md

-# settingup my envirnment fo typescript
+# settingup my envirnment for typescript